MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 - Enable [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) on machines you want to monitor

-## Enable File Integrity Monitoring with Defender for Endpoint
+## Enable File Integrity Monitoring

 ### Enable in the Azure portal